nginx/unit-docs/source/configuration.rst

      - Returns the entity at the request URI as JSON value in the HTTP response body.

+   * - :samp:`POST`
+     - Updates the *array* at the request URI, appending the JSON value from the HTTP request body.

    * - :samp:`PUT`
      - Replaces the entity at the request URI and returns status message in the HTTP response body.